edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 ### MQTT Export

-!!! edgey "EdgeX 2.0"
-    New for EdgeX 2.0 is the the new `NewMQTTSecretSenderWithTopicFormatter` factory function.
-The deprecated `NewMQTTSender` factory function has been removed.

 | Factory Method                                                                                                                | Description                                                                                                                                                                                                                              |
 |-------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NewMQTTSecretSender(mqttConfig MQTTSecretConfig, persistOnError bool)                                                         | This factory function returns a `MQTTSecretSender` instance initialized with the options specified in the `MQTTSecretConfig` and `persistOnError `.                                                                                      |
 | NewMQTTSecretSenderWithTopicFormatter(mqttConfig MQTTSecretConfig, persistOnError bool, topicFormatter StringValuesFormatter) | This factory function returns a `MQTTSecretSender` instance initialized with the options specified in the `MQTTSecretConfig`, `persistOnError ` and `topicFormatter `.
 See [Topic Formatting](#topic-formatting) below for more details. |

-!!! edgey "EdgeX 2.0"
-    New in EdgeX 2.0 the `KeepAlive` and `ConnectTimeout`  **MQTTSecretConfig** settings have been added.

 ```go
   type MQTTSecretConfig struct {